 At the Nature Trust we are protecting Nova Scotia’s natural areas through private land conservation.
 We have a positive, uplifting, and good news mandate, and are achieving tangible, lasting environmental impacts.
-By joining the Nature Trust team, you’ll be helping to protect Nova Scotia’s most special places, from towering old growth forests and pristine coastal wilderness, to habitat for endangered wildlife.
+By joining the Nature Trust team, you’ll be helping to protect Nova Scotia’s most special places, from towering old forests and pristine coastal wilderness, to habitat for endangered wildlife.
 You’ll dedicate your time to a cause that truly matters and you’ll make a tangible, lasting impact.

 The Nova Scotia Nature Trust is seeking keen individuals from a variety of professional backgrounds to join the Board of Directors in a volunteer capacity.